 A Closing Prayer for Ireland

 Father of mercy, Lord of the nations, we bring Ireland before You with gratitude, sorrow, and hope.
-Thank You for every trace of Your kindness in this land: for the memory of Your Word, for churches that still gather, for believers who quietly follow Christ, and for every work of truth, justice, and mercy that protects the vulnerable.
-We confess that no nation is healed by Christian memory alone, and no church is faithful by reputation alone.
-Have mercy where Your name has been dishonored, where people have been wounded, where trust has been broken, and where sin has been hidden rather than confessed.
+Thank You for the memory of Your Word in this land, for churches that still gather, for believers who quietly follow Christ, and for every work of truth, justice, and mercy that protects the vulnerable.
+We confess that Christian memory cannot save, and that no church is faithful by reputation alone.
+Have mercy where Your name has been dishonored, where people have been wounded, where trust has been broken, and where sin has been hidden instead of confessed.
+Through Jesus Christ, the true Shepherd of His church, renew Your people in Ireland.
+Give pastors courage without harshness, believers humility without fear, and congregations deep love for Scripture, prayer, repentance, holiness, and gospel witness.
+Comfort survivors of abuse, protect children, strengthen families, guide teachers and public servants, and give rulers wisdom to seek justice and the common good.
+Help churches welcome migrants, serve neighbors under housing pressure, and speak of Christ with patience and truth in a society where many no longer assume faith is necessary or good.
+May Ireland not only remember Christian words from the past, but see the grace, truth, and glory of Christ in living witness today, through Jesus Christ our Lord.
+Amen.

 Continue Praying